paramireze/paramireze.github.io/_posts/2018-06-09-live-from-tampa.markdown

 It is easy to make your plantains into tostones (toasted).
 You flatten it with a plate and fry until golden.
 You then take it out, cool it off in water, and fry each side for one minute.

+## Arepas
+Spanish foods do not use the traditional breads that I find around the grocery stores, instead they use corn based bready material for their foods. `Arepa's` are popular in Venezuela and Columbia and made out of Maize dough.
+They are made in the shape of a tortilla wrap but thicker in depth.

+## Cachapa
+I also enjoyed a cachapa during my visit.
+It is best described as a tasty pancake with a layer of cheese on top.
+A cachapa is made using fresh corn dough similarily to arepas.

 ### Palomilla Steak
 From what I read, Palomilla steak is  marinated using lime, salt, pepper, and garlic then pan fried.